jhackGC/tech-docs-2/Javascript/javascript core/Context.md

+---
+title: JavaScript Context & the `this` Keyword
+layout: clean
+---

 # JavaScript Context (The `this` Keyword)

 The `this` keyword in JavaScript refers to the context in which a function is called.
 It's one of the more complex concepts in JavaScript, but understanding the basics will help you write better object-oriented code.